 to be generally used in the cases where the 'managed' will always be

 'false'.
-The 'use-schema' approach is expected to be be most useful
+The 'use-schema' approach is expected to be most useful

 in the case where all LNEs share the same schema.
 When 'use-schema'

 is used with an LNE mount point, the YANG library rooted in the LNE's